moigagoo/cliar/README.md

 -   There is no explicit conversion to float for `x` or `y` or error handling in the `add` method body.
 Instead, `x` and `y` are just treated as floats.
 Cliar converts the types using `add`'s type hints.
 Invalid input doesn't even reach your code.

--   The `--help` and `-h` flags are added automatically and the help messages are generated from the docstrings.
+-   `--help` and `-h` flags are added automatically and the help messages are generated from the docstrings.

 ## Read Next